datacamp/courses-introduction-to-version-control-with-git/chapter3.md

 *** =instructions3

-Commit the restored version of `report.md`.
+Commit the restored version of `report.txt`.

 *** =hint3